-In order to stay up to date on the latest treatments, drug discovery, clinical studies, and how to cope with atopic dermatitis every day, BladderCancer.net brings you frequent articles, blogs, opinions, and advice from leading patient advocates and professional medical experts.
+In order to stay up to date on the latest treatments, drug discovery, clinical studies, and how to cope with bladder cancer every day, BladderCancer.net brings you frequent articles, blogs, opinions, and advice from health leaders and professional medical experts.

 Alison Petok, MSW, LCSW, MPH

 Alison Petok is an oncology social worker; she received her Master in Social Work and Master in Public Health from the University of Pennsylvania.
 She has worked in oncology research and currently serves as a clinical social worker in the Department of Medical Oncology at Thomas Jefferson University.
 Read more.

 Rebecca Palpant Shimkets is a two-time thyroid cancer survivor and the daughter of two cancer survivors.
 Fourteen of her immediate family members have experienced cancer.
 She was 29 years old at the time of her first diagnosis and experienced a recurrence just four years later.
 Rebecca has a 20-year career in mental health focusing initially on the assessment and treatment of mental illnesses.
 Read more.

 Anita Prinz aka The Stoma Doula is a Registered Nurse (RN) who is a Certified Wound, Ostomy and Continence Nurse (CWOCN) since 2001.
 Anita is passionate about the care and education of people living with an ostomy.
 Read more.